preetjdp/Podcast/QUIRKS.md

 The API being used is by [Listen Notes](https://www.listennotes.com/api/docs/).

 The API is super powerful, the only quirk I found was the API did not have a consistent schema.
-Meaning the result type for the search query and fetch episodes query is entirely different, fulfilling those would require a more complex and elaborate Model with factory methods for each type of result.
+Meaning the result type for the `search query` and `fetch episodes` query is entirely different, fulfilling them would require a more complex and elaborate Model with factory methods for each type of result.

 ## The Plugin

-The Plugin which does most of the heavy lifting is [Assets Audio Player](https://github.com/florent37/Flutter-AssetsAudioPlayer) (Mad props to [Florent Champigny](https://twitter.com/florent_champ))
+The Plugin which does most of the heavy lifting is [Assets Audio Player](https://github.com/florent37/Flutter-AssetsAudioPlayer) (Mad props to [Florent Champigny](https://twitter.com/florent_champ)).

 Faced Two Hiccups while using the plugin, namely